Home » Recipes » By Course » Main Dishes » Baked Asian Salmon

 This Baked Asian Salmon is the perfect salmon recipe.
 It’s marinated and topped with a deliciously sweet and tangy sauce that’s so simple to make.

 Pair with your favorite vegetables, some rice, or a salad and enjoy!
 This makes a great dinner for one, two, or the whole family.
-If you make this salmon and LOVE it, you may also love this Trader Joe's Beef and Broccoli Stir Fry or these Honey Teriyaki Shrimp Lettuce Wraps with similar flavor profiles.
+If you make this salmon and LOVE it, you may also love this this Maple Miso Salmon, my Trader Joe’s Beef and Broccoli Stir Fry or these Honey Teriyaki Shrimp Lettuce Wraps with similar flavor profiles.

 Recipe Ingredients